Anthology editor guide

 Including a preface, introduction, and conclusion

 Anthologies must have a preface, introductory chapter, and concluding chapter written by the editors.
-The preface should include any funding information.
-The introduction should address the reasons behind the collection and some of the main conclusions, taking all included contributions into consideration.
-In other words, the introduction should sum up the collection in its entirety.
+The preface should cover why and how the book came about and include any funding information applicable to the book as a whole.
+The introduction should address the reasons behind the collection and some of the main conclusions, taking all included contributions into consideration – in other words, the introduction should sum up the collection in its entirety.
 Similar to the introduction, the concluding chapter is a good possibility to look ahead, more thoroughly discuss the book’s overall contribution, sum up overall conclusions, acknowledge limitations, and so forth.

 The introduction and conclusion should receive the same amount of care and attention, if not more, that the other chapters.
 They provide not only an overview of the book (which likely makes them the most-read chapters) but they also give readers a preview of the quality of the rest of the book.
-Therefore, neither the introduction nor the conclusion should be quickly put together in the days before submission.
-The introductory and the concluding chapters are important – and should be developed in a process similar to that of other chapters.
+Therefore, neither the introduction nor the conclusion should be quickly put together in the days before submission but should be developed in a process similar to that of other chapters.

 Submitting full manuscripts for plagiarism check

 All of Nordicom’s publications are submitted to Similarity Check – a Crossref service utilising iThenticate text comparison software.
 This is done before any review or peer-review process.
-We thereby ask that when you first receive full manuscripts from authors, you send them to Nordicom’s managing editor, who will submit them to the service and return them to you with the iThenticate reports.
+We thereby ask that when you first receive full manuscripts from authors, you send them to your editor at Nordicom, who will submit them to the service and return them to you with the iThenticate reports, highlighting any potential issues.

 Step five: Review process